ericchaves/dg/README.md

 - rand_range(min int, max int) *returns a pseudo-random integer between `min` and `max`, inclusive.
 Accepts both positive and negative values*
 - rand_float64() *returns a pseudo-random positive float64, as in the [math/rand package](https://pkg.go.dev/math/rand)*
 - rand_perm(n int) *returns a pseudo-random permutation of the numbers [0, `n`), as in the [math/rand package](https://pkg.go.dev/math/rand)*
+- get_record(table string, line int) *returns a map[string]any with the row value for a given line of a in memory (processed) table*
+- get_column(table string, column string) *returns a [string]string with all column values of a in memory (processed) table*
+- fn_payments(total float64, installments int, percentage float64) *returns a []float64, calculates the down payment and equal installment amounts based on a specified down payment percentage and number of installments*
+- fn_pmt(rate float64, nper int, pv float64, fv float64, type int) *returns float64 fixed payment (principal + rate of interest) against a loan (fv=0) or future value given a initial deposit (pv). type indicates whether payment is made at the beginning (1) or end (0) of each period (nper)*

+When expr detects collision between the name of a custom functions and column names, the custom function will be temporarily to renamed to `fn_<function_name>`.

 #### rand